TaokyleYT/PUCTF25-Jump_Jump-Writeup/README.md

 That is a png format, we can write that into a file with a png extension

-*in case the b64decode you use is from online and the png data is corrupted somehow, here's a python script that saves your day (in conv.py)*
+*in case the b64decode you use is from online and the png data is corrupted somehow, here's a python script that saves your day (also in extra_process/conv.py)*

 ```py
 from base64 import b64decode